-Risks Related to our Business, including the Development, Regulatory Approval and Potential Commercialization of our Product Candidate, EVK-001
+Risks Related to our Business, including the Development, Regulatory Approval and Potential Commercialization of our Product Candidate, EVK-

-Our business is entirely dependent on the success of a single product candidate, EVK-001, for which we initiated a Phase 3 clinical trial in April 2014.
+Our business is entirely dependent on the success of a single product candidate, EVK-001, for which we are conducting a Phase 3 clinical trial.
 We cannot be certain that we will be able to obtain regulatory approval for, or successfully commercialize, EVK-001.